RiteshGangthade/icastar/README.md

 ## 🎨 Artist Types & Fields

-The platform supports the following artist types with their specific fields. **Dancer type is fully configured with sample data** - see [DATABASE-SETUP-GUIDE.md](DATABASE-SETUP-GUIDE.md) for details.
+The platform supports multiple artist types with their specific fields.
+The `Dancer` type is fully configured with sample data.

 ### 🎬 Actor
 - Height, Weight, Body Type